EFL League One play-offs: History

-Wembley underwent renovations early in the 21st century and the 2000 final was the last to be hosted at the original stadium.
-Subsequently, the finals were hosted at the Millennium Stadium in Cardiff, where Walsall needed extra time to beat Reading 3–2 in the final watched by a crowd of 50,496.
-The Millennium Stadium held the finals until 2007 when the match was moved to the renovated Wembley Stadium, the first such final seeing Blackpool defeat Yeovil Town 2–0.
+Wembley Stadium was demolished early in the 21st century to make way for a brand new stadium.
+The 2000 Second Division final was the last third-tier final to be hosted beneath the Twin Towers.
+For the next six years, the finals were hosted at the Millennium Stadium in Cardiff, where Walsall needed extra time to beat Reading 3–2 in the final watched by a crowd of 50,496.
+The play-off finals returned to the new Wembley Stadium in 2007.
+The first such final saw Blackpool defeat Yeovil Town 2–0.

-The game was relocated to Manchester United's ground, Old Trafford, for a single season as a result of a scheduling clash with the 2011 UEFA Champions League Final.
-The most recent final, in 2020, was held behind closed doors as a result of the COVID-19 pandemic in the United Kingdom: Fulham defeated Brentford 2–1 after extra time in front of an official attendance of 0.
+The League One play-off final was relocated to Old Trafford for a single season as a result of a scheduling clash with the 2011 UEFA Champions League Final.
+The 2020 final was played behind closed doors as a result of the COVID-19 pandemic in the United Kingdom.
+Wycombe Wanderers beat Oxford United to reach the second-tier for the first time in their history.
+The official attendance was 0.

 Since the first play-off final, the third tier of English football's league itself has undergone a number of re-brands.
 In 1993, the Premier League was formed, a move which caused the third-tier league to be renamed as the Second Division.
 In 2004, the Second Division was re-branded as Football League One, before the League's adoption of English Football League (EFL) led to a 2016 renaming as the EFL League One.